-The HIM/HI (degree level) program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education.
+The HIM associate degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

-- Apply for the national certification examination for Certified Coding Associate (CCA) through AHIMA. - Code, classify, and index diagnoses and procedures for the purpose of reimbursement, standardization, retrieval, and statistical analysis. - Apply legal/ethical principles, policies, regulations, and standards for the control and use of health information. - 4.
-Demonstrate knowledge of Health Insurance Portability Accountability Act (HIPAA) principles in a professional work place setting. - 5.
-Understand the future application of ICD-10-CM and ICD-10-PCS coding. - Manage health care indexes/registries. - 7.
-Collect, analyze, and present health-care statistics. - 8.
-Participate in quality and performance improvement. - 9.
-Apply the management functions of planning, organizing, leading, and controlling.
+- Sit for the RHIT, Registered Health Information Technician certification through AHIMA. - Code, classify, and index diagnoses and procedures for the purpose of reimbursement, standardization, retrieval, and statistical analysis.

+- Apply legal/ethical principles, policies, regulations, and standards for the control and use of health information. - Demonstrate knowledge of Health Insurance Portability Accountability Act (HIPAA) principles in a professional work place setting. - 5.
+Manage health care indexes/registries. - Collect, analyze, and present healthcare statistics. - 7.
+Participate in quality and performance improvement. - Apply the management functions of planning, organizing, leading, and controlling.